shulthz/bitshares.foundation/worker.md

 especially for long-term agreements.

-Given that a worker on the blockchain may be voted in for quite some time, the BitShares Foundation would like to exercise the new model of running an escrow worker to reduce risks and costs for the BTS token
+Given that a worker on the blockchain may be voted in for quite some time, the BitShares Blockchain Foundation would like to exercise the new model of running an escrow worker to reduce risks and costs for the BTS token holders:
-holders:

 * BitShares Blockchain Foundation has an account (`workers.bitshares.foundation`) that is co-owned by `committee-account` and escrow partners.
-* The worker will redeem it's funds on a regular basis and buy up bitUSD from the market (with reasonable premiums).
+* The worker will redeem it's funds on a regular basis and buy up smartcoins from the market (with reasonable premiums).
 * For this reason and due to volatility of BTS, the actual pay of the worker is higher than the USD value.
-* The worker will only pay the agreed amount of money and pay only in bitUSD to the `bitshares.foundation` account.
+* The worker will only pay the agreed amount of money and pay only in smartcoins to the `bitshares.foundation` account.
-* Every BTS that is not paid out after the end of the worker **will be returned** to the BTS token holders through the reserve fund.
+* Every BTS that is not paid according to the terms of the worker proposal **will be returned** to the BTS token holders through the reserve fund.
+* The amounts available for individual budgets can be obtained through [transparent account](/accounting)

 ### Budget Worker Model